- Tel: 858.663.9055

 2. The prediluted format is supplied in a dropper bottle and is optimized for use in IHC.
 After epitope retrieval step (if required), drip mAb solution onto the tissue section and incubate at RT for 30 min.

-Human thymus cells were used as the immunogen for this CD1a antibody.
+Human thymus cells were used as the immunogen for this CD1A Antibody Clone O10 / CD1a Monoclonal Antibody.

 Your bulk quote request has been submitted successfully!